Coppernic/coppernic.github.io/docs/sdk/barcode/manager.md

 }
 ```

-When reader is in continuous mode, it shall be stopped explicitly, **even if a barcode
+When the reader is in continuous mode, it should be stopped explicitly, **even if a barcode
 is read**.
 Otherwise, it is stopped automatically by a read or a timeout.

 #### Stop a scan